 High Priority-High severity: Take an example of a Facebook application where the user is not able to log in to the Facebook application, which will not allow the user to use the Facebook application.

-Blocker can be defined as high priority and high-severity bug that blocks several functionalities of the application.
+118) What is a blocker blocker can be defined as high high-priority and high-severity bug that blocks several functionalities of the application.

 119) What is a critical bug?